lorenzotara/Spark-Processing/README.md

 * `content`: content of the article
 * `quotation`: quotation retrieved by the Quootstrap algorithm

+How to run the jar:<br>
+`spark-submit --master yarn --num-executors 20 --executor-memory 10G --driver-memory 100G new_output_jar.jar dataset quootstrap-quotation-dataset.json new_joined_java` <br>
+where `new_output_jar.jar` is the jar created from the maven project

 ### 2) Map discarded (quotation, speaker) pairs to articles

 `mapping` argument = `map`<br>